Bethnal Green Ventures

 Notable BGV portfolio companies include Overleaf (acquired by Digital Science), Fairphone (ethical smartphones), GoodGym (community fitness and volunteering platform), and DrDoctor (a healthtech solution adopted by the NHS).
 Exits like Overleaf and Fairphone highlight BGV’s capacity to support impactful companies from early-stage through to acquisition.

 When approaching BGV, founders need to clearly articulate both their commercial potential and measurable social or environmental impact.
-BGV typically invests £60,000 at the pre-seed stage for around 7% equity.
 Companies selected typically have at least an MVP or early validation.
 Teams should demonstrate strong commitment, diversity, relevant expertise, and genuine ambition for scalable impact.

 Founders consistently highlight BGV’s supportive culture and genuine engagement.
 While BGV maintains close involvement, founders typically experience this as helpful rather than intrusive.
 The community aspect, including access to experienced mentors, a peer network, and connections to later-stage investors, is particularly valued by portfolio companies.